 If you're looking for more headphones, check out our recommendations for the best audiophile headphones, the best headphones for music, and the best wired headphones.

-The TRUTHEAR HEXA are a better choice for most people than the MOONDROP KATO, though these IEMs share many similarities.
-The MOONDROP are well-made and metal with a removable, chunky cable.
+The TRUTHEAR HEXA are a better choice for most people than the MOONDROP KATO, though these IEMs share many similarities and are both well-made.
+The MOONDROP are made of metal with a removable, chunky cable.
 You can even swap their nozzles out to extend their life.
 So why choose the TRUTHEAR?
-They block out much more sound and are significantly cheaper than the MOONDROP, and they're also well-made.
+They block out much more sound and are significantly cheaper than the MOONDROP.
 Still, if you prefer one tuning over the other, then that's the dealmaker.

 The TRUTHEAR HEXA are better than the TRUTHEAR x Crinacle ZERO, though it depends on your needs.
-The HEXA have a better-balanced frequency response that will suit a wider variety of material than the ZERO.
-The HEXA also do a better job blocking out sounds like A/C hum, but since neither pair have ANC, they both do a poor job isolating you from sounds like engine rumble.
+The HEXA have a more balanced frequency response and do a better job blocking out sounds like A/C hum.
+That said, neither pair have ANC; they both do a poor job isolating you from bassier noise like engine rumble.
 On the other hand, the ZERO put out a lot more bass than the HEXA.
 It can get a little boomy, but if you like your EDM to have extra oomph, the ZERO are worth considering, especially as they're also cheaper than the HEXA.

 The TRUTHEAR HEXA look a bit like a cubist version of the TRUTHEAR x Crinacle ZERO: RED.
 They have a similar teardrop-shaped design, but instead of curves, this shape is built up from six straight lines, hence the HEXA(gon) name.
 The HEXA's outer shell is made of black plastic, and they ship with a braided, detachable cable.
 Internally, each IEM sports a 10mm woofer to reproduce low-end and three balanced armature drivers to reproduce mid-range and treble frequencies.
 The buds ship with waifu packaging, which you might find charming or cringe depending on your tastes.